keyboardmedicNL/Twitchgoinglive/Readme.md

 to exit out of the shell press crtl+p followed by ctrl+q to escape from the shell

 # disclaimer
-these scripts are written by an amateur... use at your own risk
+Scripts are written by an amateur, use at your own risk

+the only vibe used in this code is background drum and bass